 The municipality continues to find itself highly dependent on grants from the national fiscus which makes it impossible to contribute with the development and service delivery needs as it wishes as these allocations do not depend on the municipality.
 Despite the municipality having implemented a number of incentives for property rates within the past five years where property rates tariffs remained unchanged, collection levels on household and business debt have not improved putting a strain on the limited resources required to deliver services.
 Monthly reports continue to show growth in the amounts owed to the municipality while resources are required to deliver services in the town area to keep it attractive for business investments.
 This unfortunately means that the municipality continues to utilise the grants allocated to assist the poor to deliver services in areas that are expected to be able to fund their own development.
 The report shows over R30 million increase on the equitable share allocation to the municipality in the next year which will assist in funding the municipal operations and possibly contribute to capital funding, however little.
 This coupled with debt collection efforts by the municipality with its appointed debt collector is expected to bring in the much-needed financial resources to assist the municipality in the implementation of its programmes and plans.
+Following the severe weather events and consequent damage caused in various provinces, a national disaster was declared in terms of sections 27(1) of the Disaster Management Act, 2002.
+The response as announced by the president of the republic to the nation on the 18th April 2022, will undertake a phased approach; the first being immediate humanitarian relief, second phase relates to stabilisation and recovery which includes rehousing people who have lost homes and restoring provision of services; and the third phase will focus on reconstruction and rehabilitation.
+This will require that the municipality reprioritises its budget to address the needs created by disaster to assist communities.
+Some of the current projects being implemented were also either delayed or affected by the heavy rains and therefore making it clear that the municipality may also still need to allocate funds to complete them in the next year within the resources available.
 This then requires a serious balancing act that is coupled with realistic analysis of affordability levels before any decision is taken.

-9.2.1.
+9.3.1.
 Previous years audit outcomes